 Applying different font sizes or typefaces within the same font classes creates differences between headings, subheading, and body text.

 Combine your text with a picture and you’ve got limitless potential to create an interesting moment.

-this post for more infographics resources.
+Check out this post for more infographics resources.

 How do you present the idea of your research and intertwine it with data in a cohesive, interesting way?
 Join us in a short session to learn effective communication through infographics using data visualization and design.

 Thursday, March 19 11-11:45am

 Tuesday, April 14, 10-10:45am

 Register or see more information here:

 The Epic BYOD Toolchest (51 Tools You Can Use Now)

 - Sophia: Nudged along by my friend Todd Nesloney, I use Sophia for my computer applications instruction and am very pleased with the results.